Hypersurfaces passing through the Galois orbit of a point: Preliminaries and setup for finite fields

 \subsection{A useful lemma from calculus}

 At many points in the discussion below, we consider functions of the form

 for polynomials $f_i$ and $g_i$ with positive leading coefficient and $q\geq 2$.
-Any such function clearly converges to a constant value as $t\to\infty$.
 We will frequently state without proof an upper bound on $f(q,t)$ that holds for all $q\geq q_0$ and $t\geq t_0$.
 These claims can be justified by a finite computation using the following lemma.

 \begin{lemma} Let $f(q,t)$ be as above, $M\in\RR$, and $t_0,z,q_0\in\ZZ$ with $t_0\leq z$ and $q_0>1$.
 Suppose that: \begin{itemize} \item $f_i(t),g_i(t)\geq 0$ for all integers $t\geq t_0$ and $i=1,\ldots, k$; \item $f_i(x)g_i'(x)\log q_0\geq f_i'(x)$ for all real $x\geq z$ and $i=1,\ldots, k$; \item $f(q_0,t)<M$ for all integers $t_0\leq t\leq z$. \end{itemize} Then $f(q,t)<M$ for all integers $t\geq t_0$ and $q\geq q_0$. \end{lemma} \begin{proof} The derivative of $f(q_0,x)$ with respect to $x$ is